Opser vs. Claude Cowork

 • Top-tier reasoning powered by frontier Claude models

-• Real autonomous execution: drives apps, edits local files, runs multi-step tasks
+• Real autonomous execution: drives apps, edits files, runs multi-step tasks

-• Computer Use lets it operate any app a person can click through
+• Computer use lets it operate almost any app a person can click through

-• Plugins, connectors, and scheduled tasks for recurring knowledge work
+• Connectors and scheduled tasks for recurring knowledge work

 • Plan-before-execute approvals keep a human in the loop